About LAPIS projects

 Scientific projects

-The LAPIS Laboratory is actively involved in national and international research projects that advance the fields of artificial intelligence, robotics, cyber-physical systems, and intelligent environments.
+The LAPIS Laboratory is actively involved in national and international research and industrial projects that advance the fields of artificial intelligence, robotics, cyber-physical systems, smart education, and intelligent environments.
 The projects conducted within LAPIS combine fundamental research with applied innovation, contributing to both scientific progress and real-world impact.

 Research Impact